Thanushree-debug/distraction-free-yt-playlist/README.md

 # Distraction Free YouTube Playlist

+This project is a simple, category-based web application that helps users watch YouTube videos without distractions such as recommendations or unnecessary suggestions.

-A simple web application built using HTML and CSS to organize YouTube videos into distraction-free categories like Music, Coding, and Gaming.
+The website organizes videos into different categories like Music, Coding, and Gaming for focused viewing.

+## Live Website
 ## Features
 - Category based playlists
-- Clean UI
+- Clean and simple UI
-- Distraction free viewing
+- Distraction free video watching
 - Beginner friendly project

-## Tech Used
+## Technologies Used
 - HTML
 - CSS

+## What I Learned
+- Structuring multi-page websites using HTML
+- Styling pages using basic CSS
+- Hosting a website using GitHub Pages
+- Managing a project on GitHub

+## Future Improvements
+- Add JavaScript playlist controls
+- Improve UI design
+- Make website more responsive